 By Michelle Lusson

-Master’s Student in Psychology, American Public University, and Vice President of the APUS chapter of Active Minds
+Alumna, American Public University, and Vice President of the APUS Chapter of Active Minds

 The stress of being a student can be significant.
 The demands of your course load add to the many other responsibilities in your day, such as work, childcare and family.
 Consider the following suggestions to help you feel a little less overwhelmed.